python/cpython/Doc/library/io.rst

 .. class:: TextIOWrapper(buffer, encoding=None, errors=None, newline=None, line_buffering=False)

-   A buffered text stream over a :class:`BufferedIOBase` raw stream, *buffer*.
+   A buffered text stream over a :class:`BufferedIOBase` binary stream.
    It inherits :class:`TextIOBase`.

    *encoding* gives the name of the encoding that the stream will be decoded or